Major third

+Harmonic and non-harmonic thirds

 The major third may be derived from the harmonic series as the interval between the fourth and fifth harmonics.

 The major scale is so named because of the presence of this interval between its tonic and mediant (1st and 3rd) scale degrees.

-The major chord also takes its name from the presence of this interval built on the chord's root (provided that the interval of a perfect fifth from the root is also present or implied).
+The major chord also takes its name from the presence of this interval built on the chord's root (provided that the interval of a perfect fifth from the root is also present).